 Coffee shops promote a relaxed environment, free from worry, unlike most offices.
 By having a flexible, open-door policy, workers perform better.
 Implement a flexible weekday schedule, with employees having the option to work from home.
 With the rise of virtual teams, optimized conferencing areas make remote collaboration a breeze.
 Tabletop microphones and large monitors support content sharing, video conferencing, and remote collaboration.

 Since coffee shops are great spaces to brainstorm, bring the concept of regular brainstorming to your office.
 Once a week, host an hour-long, team-specific meeting where you can bounce ideas off each other.
 This creates a safe space for ideas, encourages your employees to think outside the box, and may lead to a game-changing idea from one of your employees.

 5. Create the Coffee Shop Floor-plan

-An open floor plan, modern furniture, and common workspaces can help create the inviting atmosphere of a coffee shop.
-Adding color to your walls and vibrant accents give your office life of its own and creates an environment where your employees’ productivity can thrive.
+An open floor plan, modern furniture, and common workspaces can help create the inviting atmosphere of the office coffee shop.
+Adding color to your walls and vibrant accents give your office life of its own and create an environment where your employees’ productivity can thrive.

 As an employer, the more you respect your employees’ needs for independence, encourage new ideas, and provide the space to grow, the more productive they will be.
 By creating relaxing environments, encouraging regular breaks, and establishing designated brainstorming sessions, you are building employee trust, confidence, and loyalty.
 Soon, employees won’t be thinking of ditching the office for the coffee shop, because everything that they need to be successful can be found right where they work.